mijk84/mijk-scripts/README.md

 ## sysinfo.cmd
 >Just some silly script I wrote with the basic batch knowledge I know.
 Great for pasting into chat rooms to brag about your computer.

+## rssfeed.rb
+>A Ruby script that parses RSS feeds.

+## getshows.sh
+>Downloads TV shows from an RSS feed, requires rssfeed.rb

+## update-media-player.sh
+>Finds movies and organizes them in a specific folder.